eblio/dofus-treasure-finder/README.md

 A Python script that finds the current treasure hunt hint.

+This software doesn't automatically solve the treasure hunt but only simplify the use of [Dofus Map](https://dofus-map.com/hunt).

+*Only available for Windows.*

 ## How to use it

+Download the latest release and launch the application using `dtf.exe`.

-## Requirements
+## Modifying and building

+**To finish.**

-In order to be used, you need to install the following Python packages usign `pip` :
+In order to be built, you need to install the following Python packages usign `pip` :

 * `python-Levenshtein` along with Visual C++ Build Tools ;
 * `pytesseract` along with Tesseract and the right environment variable set ;